Skip to main content

 • ensure the trust’s records management policy is reviewed at regular intervals and, if appropriate, amended to maintain its relevance

-• ensure designated members of staff of appropriate seniority have lead responsibility for records management within the trust
+• ensure designated colleagues of appropriate seniority have lead responsibility for records management within the trust

 • ensure systems are in place for record creation, keeping and maintenance